core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 |:-------+:-----------+:--------------------+-----------:+------------:+------------:+
 |      2 | Ping, Pong | Custody             | empty      | 0           | (none)      |

-A peer replying to a Ping message can add an elective Custody Option to the Pong message it returns.
-This option indicates that the application has processed all request/response messages that it has received in the present connection ahead of the Ping message that prompted the Pong message.
-(Note that there is no definition of specific application semantics of "processed", but there is an expectation that the sender of the Ping leading to the Pong with a Custody Option should be able to free buffers based on this indication.)
+When responding to a Ping message, the receiver can include an elective Custody Option in the Pong message.
+This option indicates that the application has processed all the request/response messages received prior to the Ping message on the current connection.
+(Note that there is no definition of specific application semantics for "processed", but there is an expectation that the receiver of a Pong Message with a Custody Option should be able to free buffers based on this indication.)

-An elective Custody Option can also be sent in a Ping message to explicitly request the return of a Custody Option in the Pong message.
-A peer is always free to indicate that it has finished processing all previous request/response messages by sending a Custody Option in a Pong message.
-A peer is also free NOT to send a Custody Option in case it is still processing previous request/response messages; however, it SHOULD delay its response to a Ping with a Custody Option until it can also return one.
+A sender can also include an elective Custody Option in a Ping message to explicitly request the inclusion of an elective Custody Option in the corresponding Pong message.
+The receiver SHOULD delay its Pong message until it finishes processing all the request/response messages received prior to the Ping message on the current connection.

 ## Release Messages

-A Release message indicates that the sender does not want to continue maintaining the connection and opts for an orderly shutdown; the details are in the options.
+A Release message indicates that the sender does not want to continue maintaining the connection and opts for an orderly shutdown.
+The details are in the options.
 A diagnostic payload MAY be included.
 A peer will normally respond to a Release message by closing the TCP/TLS connection.
 Messages may be in flight when the sender decides to send a Release message.